-No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior written permission of HSBC Bank Egypt S A F
+No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior written permission of HSBC Bank Egypt S.A.E.

-Published by Finance Department, HSBC Bank Egypt S.A.E., Cairo HSBC Bank Egypt S.A.E.
+Published by Finance Department, HSBC Bank Egypt S.A.E., Cairo

-Tiebe Barik Egypt e./ t.E.
+HSBC Bank Egypt S.A.E.